itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 Did they have to make it even more convoluted with their AI lineup?
 They did anyway.

 AMD fails many tests on what it takes to create a *good* naming scheme.
 While it may not be trying to be mendacious, the needless complexities sure feel unfair.
 Clouding customers' judgement with a wall of unintuitive numbers is just going to disinterest them, forcing the use of even more buzzwords.
-I understand that this approach might be favourable to shareholders, but looking at the system in a vacuum, *AMD Ryzen* barely gets a D from me.
+I understand that this approach might be favourable to shareholders, but looking at the system in a vacuum, *Ryzen* gets a D from me.

 # Apple